Kiwi Regional Airlines

 Kiwi Regional Airlines was an airline based in Hamilton, New Zealand which operated domestic flights within New Zealand between October 2015 and July 2016.
-It was founded in 2014 by local businessman Ewan Wilson, who previously served as the CEO of Kiwi Travel International Airlines, and commenced operations on 27 October 2015.
+It was founded in 2014 by local businessman Ewan Wilson, who previously was the CEO of Kiwi Travel International Airlines, and commenced operations on 27 October 2015.
 The airline owned and operated a single Saab 340A aircraft.
-The initial destinations served were Hamilton, Nelson, Dunedin and Queenstown, with flights to Queenstown being dropped in November 2015 and Tauranga being added to the network in February 2016.
+The initial destinations were Hamilton, Nelson, Dunedin and Queenstown, with flights to Queenstown being dropped in November 2015 and Tauranga being added to the network in February 2016.

 The airline announced on 17 June 2016 that it would be wound up by the beginning of August.
 The final flights operated on 30 July 2016, with the airline's sole aircraft subsequently being sold to Air Chathams.